department-of-veterans-affairs/vets-website/README.md

 directory.
 All URLs from the generated sitemap are scanned with aXe rules for 508 compliance.

-Automated accessibility tests are run by Travis on PRs for the development build type.
+Automated accessibility tests are run by Travis on PRs for the production build type.

 ### Continuous Integration